zachtjones/Java-Compiler/README.md

   - invokes the compiler on the main source file
   - this compiles the file, and all files that it depends on

+## Compiler passes
+1. Parses the language, and builds the resulting tree from the context-free grammar.
+  - classes: JavaParser.jj and generated java source files. (using JavaCC)
+2. Resolve imports, and fully qualify names.
+  - classes: tree/\*.java - method resolveImports()
+3. Build the symbol table, and resolve the declarations of the symbols
+  - classes: tree/\*.java - method resolveSymbols()
+4. Compile to intermediate language (IL) code.

 ## Tests
 - ```cd tests```
 - ```./makeScript.sh```